 LMH Chapel Choir is a friendly non-auditioned choir, supported by auditioned choral scholars, organ scholars, and our Director of Chapel Music.
 New members are always welcome, no previous experience is necessary, and you don’t have to be at LMH to sing with us – so just come along and join in!

-We have a rehearsal and service in Chapel from 4-6.45pm every Sunday during term.
+We have a rehearsal and service in Chapel from 4.45-7pm every Friday during term.
 As you can see from this term's music list we have a diverse repertoire, which we sing to a good standard in a relaxed environment.
-In normal, non-Covid times, other perks of choir membership include two delicious (and free!) meals per week, drinks in the SCR each Sunday, and lively social activities including inter-collegiate choir football, overseas tours, and Christmas dinner cooked by the Chaplain…
+Other perks of choir membership include a delicious (and free!)
+Formal Hall each week, post-service drinks in the SCR, and lively social activities including inter-collegiate choir football, overseas tours, and Christmas dinner cooked by the Chaplain…

 If you’re interested in joining, or want to know more, please contact Paul Burke our Director of Chapel Music, or simply come along to a rehearsal.
 We’ll look forward to meeting you!